 One way you can convey your brand is through graphics, and PicMonkey has a ton of those.
 For example, if your company specializes in natural or organic products, you’ll find excellent options under Nature and Lifestyle in the Graphics tab.
 Travel businesses can find cool looks under Vacation Rental and Travel.

 If your company caters to kids, check out the Whimsy category, where you’ll see many different kinds of cartoonish graphics.
 Food & Drink also has a lot of kid-like images, especially under Backyard Cookout, Sweets, and Fruits & Veggies.

 If you’re looking to give off an artistic or period vibe, scroll through our Design category.
 Artsy Blobs are perfect for companies trying to project a mid-century modern mood; Memphis Design has that 80s and 90s look that’s all the rage; and Arrows andGeometric Bold are full of cool black and white options.

 One way to convey your brand is through your font choice.
 This bottle of body oil is all about the font.
 It’s a clean, modern, sans serif typeface printed in light gray to suggest this organic product’s purity and simplicity.

 This hair product uses wavy, curly text that’s perfect for a product designed for wavy or curly hair.
-PicMonkey has more than 300 font choices, so you’re sure to find an option that works with your product.
+PicMonkey has more than 300 font choices and dozens of text layouts, so you’re sure to find an option that works with your product.
 Or you can upload your own fonts, too!

 Appeal to your target customers